 Benjamin d'Harriette's Will is llisted in Calendar of Wills and is dated 3 April 1741, naming his son Benjamin.
 Ther is only an abstract of part of the Will, mentioning "the aforesaid John D'Harriette Smith, the aforesaid Elizabeth Groesbeeck, Magdalen Groesbeeck, another da. of the said John Groesbeeck, Ann, Catherine, Mary and Susannah, also daughter of said John Groesbeeck."
 The abstract mentions a house and lot on the N. side of Qreen Str., purchased from George Duneau, Michall Duneau and William Ludlow.

-According to Genealogical Notes of New York and New England Families, (Talcott 1973), Femma/Phoebe was the daughter of John Smith, not Samuel Vincent.
+Children, surname Smith: (According to Genealogical Notes of New York and New England Families, (Talcott 1973), Femma/Phoebe was the daughter of John Smith, not Samuel Vincent.
 Johannes' Will refers to Judith as "wife of John Smith", so she was not yet married to Samuel Vincent by 1714, and Femma/Phoebe was two years old at the time.
 It is possible they later took their stepfather's name.
-Children, surname Smith, bapt. at New York:

 III Phoebe, b.
 22 Jul 1738